7. Debugging your model

 poptorch_model = poptorch.trainingModel(model, opts) poptorch_model(input, label) grad = poptorch_model.getAnchoredTensor('grad_bias') update = poptorch_model.getAnchoredTensor('update_weight')

-For a more practical understanding around observing tensors, Graphcore’s tutorials repository contains a tutorial you can follow about observing tensors, using anchoring and generating a gradient histogram: PopTorch tutorial: Observing tensors.
+For a more practical understanding around observing tensors, the Graphcore GitHub examples repository contains a tutorial you can follow about observing tensors, using anchoring and generating a gradient histogram: PopTorch tutorial: Observing tensors.